codemagic-ci-cd/codemagic-docs/content/troubleshooting/accessing-builder-machine-via-ssh.md

 ## Remote access session time limit

-The SSH or VNC/RDP session remains active for a maximum of 20 minutes after all build steps are completed or until the maximum build duration limit is reached, whichever comes first.
-If you log out from the virtual machine during an active VNC or SSH/RDP session, the build is finished automatically, and you cannot access the builder for this session.
-You would have to run a new build to establish a new remote access connection.

-{{<notebox>}}
-**Note:** If you have finished debugging the build, don't forget to end the session to avoid losing build time.
-{{</notebox>}}
+The build virtual machine will remain available for an SSH or VNC/RDP connection for 10 minutes after the build finishes running.
+Once connected, the debug session remains active until build is cancelled or the maximum build duration limit is reached (60 minutes by default).

 ## Useful tips for debugging